stevedatadog/katacoda-scenarios/dd101-npm/step2.md

 ![Screenshot of Filter traffic panel with metric range selector](./assets/map_filters.png)

-In the next step, we'll create some network problems and see how they appear on the Network page.
+In the next step, you'll create some network problems and see how they appear on the Network page.